wartimefriends/sito/content/history/valli.en.md

 +++
-title= "THE ARMY OF THE VALLEYS"
+title= "THE ARMY OF THE MARSHES"
 +++

 From "Diary of a reporter" of Sergio Zavoli